TeraByte38/bootapple.zip/README.md

 # bootapple.zip
 Bad Apple, but its the Android bootanimation.zip.

-Basically Bad Apple made into a .png image sequence and a .wav.
+Basically Bad Apple made into a .png image sequence and a .wav file.

 Resolution is the same at the nicovideo video when downloaded (512x384) and it doesnt scale.